Search

 Born in Manchester in 1973, Nigel Cooke is a painter of repute, and an academic with a research background in philosophy and a wide range of interests that span interdisciplinary subject areas.

-Drawing from sources as diverse as art history and palaeontology, classical mythology and neuroscience, Nigel Cooke is best known to the general public for his large-scale work straddling the formalistic boundaries between abstraction and figuration.
+Drawing from sources as diverse as art history and palaeontology, classical mythology and neuroscience, Cooke is best known to the general public for his large-scale work straddling the formalistic boundaries between abstraction and figuration.

 Often employing different techniques – from trompe-l’œil to “flying white”, a Chinese brush technique used to convey a sense of speed and spontaneity – the artist creates compelling compositions that merge seemingly contrasting elements into pictorial narratives whose ambiguity and complexity are heightened through a dramatic and equally distinctive use of colour.

-Informed by travels and encounters with wildlife at home and overseas, Nigel Cooke’s latest body of work – which was recently put on show at Pace, London, in an exhibition called Atlas with Butterfly – reveals a further shift towards a perhaps more abstract, gestural and succinct style.
+Informed by travels and encounters with wildlife at home and overseas, Cooke’s latest body of work – which was recently put on show at Pace, London, in an exhibition called Atlas with Butterfly – reveals a further shift towards a perhaps more abstract, gestural and succinct style.

 Reflecting the artist’s interest in the ways the act of painting mirrors our relationship to nature, the series depicts intricate webs of ribbon-like fibres stretching in all directions, entangled clusters of ropes and bundles that conjure up a variety of imagery of the natural world – from neural networks to crashing waves, from stylised flagella to vibrating string-like plasma filaments.